NateKomodo/WeNeedToModDeeper-Engine/README.md

 # WeNeedToModDeeper-Engine
-Mod engine core for We need to go deeper, it is installed by my other repo, WeNeedToModDeeper-Engine, which pulls the DLL to merge with the game code from the sources here.
+Mod engine core for We need to go deeper, it is installed by my other repo, WeNeedToModDeeper-Installer, which pulls the DLL to merge with the game code from the sources here.

 [Link to installer](https://github.com/NateKomodo/WeNeedToModDeeper-installer)